Long before Carnival Cruise Line thought about putting a roller coaster on top of a ship, they toyed with the idea of a monorail.

 At that time, the world’s largest cruise ship was the RMS Queen Mary at 148,528 gross registered tons.

-In fact, it wouldn’t be until 2009 that a ship — Royal Caribbean’s Oasis of the Seas — finally crossed the 200,000-ton mark.
+It wouldn’t be until 2009 that a ship — Royal Caribbean’s Oasis of the Seas — finally crossed the 200,000-ton mark.

 But had she come to fruition, Pinnacle would not have simply been the largest ship at sea.
-She’d also have featured a plethora of features unheard of at the time, including a few which are still pipe dreams.
+She’d also have featured a plethora of features unheard of at the time, including a few that are still pipe dreams.

 Photo Gallery: Carnival Pinnacle Project

 It should surprise no one that the lead designer of the Pinnacle Project was Joe Farcus, the creative genius whose name was synonymous with Carnival Cruise Line for many years.

 “There is no individual who has had a more profound impact on cruise ship design,” said Carnival Corporation chairman Micky Arison in the forward to Farcus’ book, Design On The High Seas.

 In that book, Farcus describes the never-built ship — Project Next Generation — and some of its over-the-top attractions.

 “There were new features such as a mountain climbing grotto swimming pool,” he writes, “and a banked and curvilinear roller blade course around the ship and glass-faced funnels housing restaurants and other functions.”